webda2l/symfony-docs/object_mapper.rst

 Mapping Collections
 -------------------

 By default, ObjectMapper does not map arrays or traversable collections.
-To map each item in a collection (such as an array of DTOs to an array of entities), you **must** use the `MapCollection` transformer explicitly:
+To map each item in a collection (for example, mapping an array of DTOs to an array of entities), you **must** explicitly use the ``MapCollection`` transformer:

 Example::